saralemus7/GooglePlay-AnalysisProject/03-regression-analysis/regression-analysis.md

 IQR values.
 This tells us that whether an app is free or paid doesn’t appear to have a major impact on the rating.
 Further analysis into the variation of rating among apps of different price levels is needed.

+### Final Model

+### Final Model Assumptions

+Becuase we have conducted Multipule Linear Regression, the model assumptions we will check are Linearity, Constant Variance, Normality, and Independence.

+#### Linearity

+The Linearity Assumptions assumes that the response variable has a linear relationship with the predictor variables used in the final model.
+To assess linearity, we look at the plots created in the Exploratory Data Analysis.
+DID WE MAKE SINGLE VARIABLE DISTRIBUTIONS?

+#### Constant Variance

+The Constant Variance Assumption assumges that the regression variance is the same for all of the predictor variables in the model.
+To test this assumption, we will plot the residual values against predictors.

+#### Normality

+The Normality Assumption assumes that for any given set of predictors, the response variable, `ratings`, follows a Normal distribution around its mean.
+To test this, we will make a Normal QQ plot.

+#### Independence

+The Independence Assumption assumes that all observations in the data used to construct the model are independent of each other.

+### Interpretations and Findings

+  - Interpretations / interesting findings from the model coefficients

+### Aditional Model Work

+  - Additional work of other models or analylsis not included in the final model.